louweal/hellofuturehackathon/hederapay/README.md

 Download the [hederapay.zip](https://github.com/louweal/hellofuturehackathon/blob/master/hederapay.zip) file from the root of this repository.
 Go to the `WP dashboard` **>** `Plugins`.
 Click `Add New Plugin` **>** `Upload Plugin` and upload the downloaded zipfile.
 This will upload and install the plugin, next click `Activate` to activate the plugin.

-> We are currently in the process of getting the plugin listed in the build-in WordPress Plugin Store.
+> Plugin will soon be listed in the build-in WordPress Plugin Store for easier installation.

 ## Configuration _(optional)_